mozmorris/mozmorris.github.com/_posts/2013-02-13-an-intro-to-ruby-metaprogramming.md

 As well as writing less code, this method also provides some flexibility.
 For example, what if our next brewery wanted to stock an ingredient other than water, malt, hops or yeast?
 No problem:

 {% highlight ruby %}
-class HeinekenIntl < Brewery
+class FostersGroup < Brewery
   ingredients :tap_water, :cheap_malt, :mouldy_hops, :industrial_yeast
 end

-f = HeinekenIntl.new   #=> #<HeinekenIntl:0x007f83b31e1d90>
+f = FostersGroup.new   #=> #<FostersGroup:0x007f83b31e1d90>
 f.add_mouldy_hops 80   #=> 80
 f.mouldy_hops?         #=> "We've got 80 units of mouldy hops in stock."
 {% endhighlight %}

 Luckily for the brewers of that well known Australian brand larger, we can accommodate their inferior product and brewing practices.
 Perhaps in this case meta's not so great ;-]

 ## Beer Drinking

-I've barely scratched the surface with what's possible but after spending time learning a few techniques, this has hopefully been a good starting point.
+I've barely scratched the surface with what's possible but hopefully this has been a good starting point.
+The rabbit hole goes a whole lot deeper once we start looking at metaclasses and Ruby's object model, but perhaps I'll leave that for another post.

 The following resources are very much worth checking out.

 * [define_method()](http://www.ruby-doc.org/core-1.9.3/Module.html#method-i-define_method)
 * [Metaprogramming in Ruby](http://ruby-metaprogramming.rubylearning.com/)
 * [Chapter 6, The Poignant Guide](http://mislav.uniqpath.com/poignant-guide/book/chapter-6.html)

-And for the connoisseurs.
+And for the beer connoisseurs.

 * [BrewDog Brewery](http://www.brewdog.com/)